 - The right hand of the co-facilitator of the Global Digital Compact (GDC) prioritized understanding and making progress on AI governance via the GDC;

-- The UN Foundation and Executive Office of the Secretary General (EOSG) invited SI to give a workshop to Member State delegations on future proofing for rapid tech change governance
+- The UN Foundation and Executive Office of the Secretary General (EOSG) invited SI to give a workshop to Member State delegations on governing emerging technologies

-- SI was provided with an opportunity to respond to EOSG policy briefs;
+- SI was provided with an opportunity to respond to numerous EOSG policy briefs;

-- In March 2023, SI organized a 1.5 day workshop with the UN Foundation and the International Chamber of Commerce to develop effective messages emphasizing the significance of technological development for future generations at the 2024 Summit of the Future.
+In March 2023, SI organized a 1.5 day workshop with the UN Foundation and the International Chamber of Commerce to develop messaging on the importance of technological change and the need to protect future generations ahead of the Summit.
 Participants were also invited to discuss the future of multilateralism with Micheal Møller, the 12th director-general of the United Nations Office at Geneva.

 Without SI’s contributions…

-- Key international organizations, like UNDRR, would likely not have explicitly stated an interest in focusing on global catastrophic risks.
+- Key international organizations, such as the UNDRR, would likely not have explicitly stated an interest in focusing on global catastrophic risks.

-- Existential risk researchers would engage less frequently and effectively with the UN.
+- Risk researchers focusing on catastrophic and existential risks would engage less frequently and effectively with the UN.

-- SI would have less bandwidth with UN actors – with in-person meetings and workshops helping to build mutual understanding and exchange knowledge.
+- SI would have less bandwidth with UN actors – with in-person meetings and workshops helping to build trust and mutual understanding.

 - Key actors informing the Summit of the Future would work independently rather than collaboratively towards shared goals.

-- SI informed the forthcoming UN Declaration for Future Generations via a written submission and a statement; facilitating academic input; as well as direct support of the co-facilitators leading the process.
-This led to a highly aligned Elements Paper, offering guidance for the drafting of the Declaration, with a focus on unborn generations, existential risk and emerging technology.
+- SI informed the forthcoming UN Declaration for Future Generations via a written submission and statement, the facilitation of academic input, and direct support to the co-facilitators leading the process.
+This led to a highly aligned Elements Paper that provided guidance on drafting the declaration, and highlighted the need to focus on unborn generations, existential risks, and emerging technologies.

-- SI contributed to the report of the High-Level Advisory Board on Effective Multilateralism (HLAB) by conducting a series of future-proofing exercises for them and supplying state of the art references on AI development and governance.
+- SI contributed to a report by the High-Level Advisory Board on Effective Multilateralism (HLAB) by conducting a series of future-proofing exercises for them and supplying state of the art references on AI development and governance.

 Without SI’s contributions…

-- The Elements Paper for the UN Declaration for Future Generations would focus mostly on youth, excluding unborn generations, and would not mention existential risk or emerging technologies.
+- The Elements Paper for the UN Declaration for Future Generations would focus mostly on youth, and fail to mention unborn generations.
+It would likely also not make mention of existential risk or emerging technologies.

-- Likely fewer mentions of existential risks and rapid technological change would have made it into the HLAB report, as direct contact with the Board was necessary.
+- Fewer mentions of existential risk and rapid technological change would have made it into the HLAB report.

 - In Spring 2022, SI’s Co-CEO Max Stauffer was invited to join the Swiss working group on disaster risk reduction as a youth delegate.
-At the Global Platform on Disaster Risk Reduction, Max gave two statements on existential risk and long-term governance.
+At the Global Platform on Disaster Risk Reduction, Max gave two statements on catastrophic risks and risks from emerging technologies.

-- In Summer 2022, the UNDRR contracted SI to deliver the first ever thematic study on existential risk and rapid technological change.
-In the study, SI outlines 30 strategies for reducing existential risk, and effectively governing developments in artificial intelligence and biotechnology at multilateral and national levels.
+- In Summer 2022, the UNDRR contracted SI to deliver the first ever UN thematic study on existential risk and rapid technological change.
+In the study, SI outlined 30 strategies for reducing existential risk and effectively governing artificial intelligence and biotechnology at the multilateral level.